 The list of activities and recreation sites below is in alphabetical order.
 At the bottom of this page are some FAQs and more information for different types of disabilities.

 Heavenly Village offers accessible shopping, dining, and entertainment—all with wide, navigable walkways.
 You’ll find everything from local boutiques to gear shops, plus a movie theater and events that bring the plaza to life year-round, including the Heavenly Village Summer Concert Series.
-The Heavenly Gondola is also located here and is wheel chair accessible.
+The Heavenly Gondola is also located here and is wheelchair accessible.
 There is also Braille signage available at the Observation Deck.

 The Pope-Baldwin Bike Path runs for nearly 4 miles alongside Highway 89, providing a smooth, paved route through towering pines and peaceful meadows.
 It’s one of the longest fully accessible bike trails in the area.